 Ph.: (847) 662-2474 Fax: (847) 360-9100

-Steve McCollum is a well respected Lake County, Illinois criminal defense and juvenile defense lawyer, with over
+Steve McCollum and Dan Hodgkinson are well respected Lake County, Illinois criminal defense and juvenile defense

-25 years of experience as a prosecutor and defense attorney representing both adult and juvenile clients concerning cases
+lawyers, with over 40 years of combined experience as a prosecutor and defense attorney representing both adult and juvenile

-throughout Northeastern Illinois, including the cities of Antioch, Barrington, Buffalo Grove, Deerfield, Fox Lake, Grayslake,
+clients concerning cases throughout Northeastern Illinois, including the cities of Antioch, Barrington, Buffalo Grove, Deerfield,

-Gurnee, Highwood, Highland Park, Lake Villa, Lake Bluff, Lake Forest, Lake Zurich, Libertyville, Lincolnshire, Lindenhurst,
+Fox Lake, Grayslake, Gurnee, Highwood, Highland Park, Lake Villa, Lake Bluff, Lake Forest, Lake Zurich, Libertyville, Lincolnshire,

-Long Grove, Mundelein, Round Lake Area, Spring Grove, Vernon Hills, Wauconda, Waukegan, Zion, and all other areas of Lake
+Lindenhurst, Long Grove, Mundelein, Round Lake Area, Spring Grove, Vernon Hills, Wauconda, Waukegan, Zion, and all other areas